 - Post-compilation

 - Using Maven via the DataNucleus Maven plugin

 - Using Ant

-- Manual invocation at the command line
+- Command Line invocation

 - Using the Eclipse DataNucleus plugin

 - At runtime

 - Runtime Enhancement

 - Programmatically via an API

 Maven

 Maven operates from a series of plugins.
 There is a DataNucleus plugin for Maven that allows enhancement of classes.
 Go to the Download section of the website and download this.
 Once you have the Maven plugin, you then need to set any properties for the plugin in your pom.xml file.
 Some properties that you may need to change are below